A woman uses her credit card to pay for gas at the pump.

 Using a credit card is typically safer than using a debit card because many credit card companies offer some form of fraud protection.
 If you’re a Discover® Cardmember, you’re protected by the $0 Fraud Liability Guarantee.
 You’re never responsible for unauthorized purchases on your Discover Card.2

-What should you do if your credit card is skimmed?
+What should you do if someone skims your credit card?

-If you spot unauthorized activity on your credit card and believe your card information has been stolen, contact your credit card company immediately.
-You can inform them that you want to block the account and cancel your card to prevent further fraud.
-The card issuer will send you a new card and reopen your account in a few days once the threat is removed.
+If you spot unusual activity on your credit card, contact your credit card company immediately.
+You can inform them that you want to freeze the account and cancel your card to prevent further fraud.
+Your card issuer will send you a new card with a new account number..

 If you’re at a location where you believe there's a credit card skimmer, don’t tamper with it in any way.
 Instead, contact the store manager and local law enforcement.